 Then, adjusters will try to get you to make a recorded statement.
 You are not obligated to provide a recorded statement.
 While it is okay to give adjusters your basic contact information, it’s always risky to discuss your accident or injuries with them without the assistance of an attorney.
 They aren’t really interested in hearing your side of the story.
 Instead, they are listening for anything you say that might help them lower or deny your claim!

 - An adjuster gives you a call, you agree to make a recorded statement, and you tell them what you remember about the crash.

 - The adjuster casually asks when you realized a crash was about to happen.

 - You say, “I looked down at my GPS for a second and the car just came out of nowhere.”

-- The adjuster then alleges in the USAA system that you were distracted and, therefore, partly to blame.
+- The adjuster then alleges in USAA’s data entry system that you were distracted and, therefore, partly to blame.
 They claim their insured was only partially liable, so you should only receive a percentage of compensation for your losses.